ocomsoft/vue_interview_test/README.md

 The "rest server" will add a new ID for you which is a random number.

 The user needs to be able to Create a New Project Item, and return the list of Projects with the new Project included in the results.

+# Expectations
+When completing this task we expect to see the following
+- You use Bootstrap CSS
+ - Use Vue2
+ - Use VueX
+ - No Authentication is required as the test server doesn't support it :)
+  - We are to see how you would code this.
+We know it's not perfect and feature complete.

+# Documentation Test
+Please add a  file to the Project that has the following

+- Installation/Running Instructions (don't include running the json-server as above) so we can run git clone and follow the instructions to get the vue server running.
+- Tell us what you would do different if you had more time
+- Tell us what features you would add if you had more time

+Good Luck and Have Fun!!!